JeanBaptisteServais/Jojo-detector-/README.md

 here we rotate the image to put the object in a desired direction with soh cah toa

-<h1>Inprovements</h1>

-remove bakcground in case background isn't unify
+<h1>Limits</h1>

+ - our remove background destroy a lot of data

+ -

+ -

+ -

+ -